bnb-chain/node/README.md

 BinanceChain is a blockchain with a flexible set of native assets and pluggable modules.
 It uses [tendermint](https://tendermint.com) for consensus and app logic is written in golang.
 With fast block times, a native app layer and no smart contract VM it can conceivably support up to 10,000 tx/s.

 This is a fork of [basecoin](https://github.com/cosmos/cosmos-sdk/tree/master/examples/basecoin) and is already functional as a multi-asset cryptocurrency blockchain; see below for how to use it.
-The goal is to implement a DEX plugin that will allow for the trading of native asset pairs on chain.
+The goal is to implement a DEX plugin that will allow for the trading of native asset pairs.

 ## Overview